 This website provides access to a range of free online resources for independent learning and action.

 Learn te reo Māori online free for New Zealand residents with Te Wānanga o Raukawa, a tikanga Māori tertiary education provider based in Ōtaki, Aotearoa, New Zealand.
-The course is NZQA approved at Levels 4 and 5.
+The course is NZQA approved at Level 4 and Level 5.

 Learn NZSL is a free learning portal on New Zealand Sign Language (NZSL).
 NZSL is the language of New Zealand’s Deaf community and an official language of New Zealand.
 Whether you’re studying NZSL, trying to connect with a Deaf friend, or just having fun with a new language, Learn NZSL has a lot to offer!